 Drug withdrawal in newborns (also called neonatal abstinence syndrome) is a set of problems that may affect a child if the mother used certain drugs while she was pregnant.
-These drugs may include prescription medicines or illegal drugs that are addictive.
-Some examples are heroin, methadone, morphine, and hydromorphone.
+These drugs may include prescription medicines or illegal drugs.
+Some examples are heroin, methadone, morphine, buprenorphine, and hydromorphone.

 The drugs in the mother's blood pass through the placenta and enter the baby's bloodstream.
 They affect the baby in much the same way as they affect the mother.
 The baby's body gets used to the drug.
 After birth, when the drug starts to leave the body, the baby goes through withdrawal.
 This may happen within hours after birth or later, depending on the drug.

 What happens during withdrawal from drugs in newborns?

 Babies born with the effects of drugs may:

 - Be irritable and jittery.

 - Have stomach problems like vomiting and diarrhea.

 This can be stressful for you and your baby.
 But most babies recover after the body has rid itself of the drug.
 How long this takes depends on the drug and how much is in your baby's body.

 What can you do if you're pregnant and have used drugs?

 It's important to tell your baby's doctor what drugs you took, how much you took, and when you took them.
 This can help the doctor give your baby the best care possible.